daiky00/hacker-news/assignment/ASSIGNMENT.md

 #### Part 2: Implement search

-At the top of the news feed there is a search field.
 Implement search that narrows the list as you type.

 Your search should check for a partial match on the "title", "url", and "user" fields